 Final Thoughts: What is Datura?

 Datura is a powerful psychedelic plant.
 Just a few seeds are enough to give users the strongest hallucinogenic experience of their life.

 But before you psychonauts seek out this plant, you need to be well aware of the risks.

 First of all, datura is very poisonous.
-Many people have died from the physical side-effects of this plant, and it doesn’t take much to go from a psychedelic dose to a lethal dose.
+Many people have died from the physical side effects of this plant, and it doesn’t take much to go from a psychedelic dose to a lethal dose.

 Secondly, datura can be extremely damaging from a psychological perspective.
 There’s always a chance the datura experience can be enjoyable or enlightening (as noted in some trip reports online) — but chances are very slim.
-More likely, datura is going to take you through a complete psychedelic hell, often lasting two or three days.
+More likely, datura will take you through a complete psychedelic hell, often lasting two or three days.
 When it finally spits you out the other side, you’re left questioning what’s real and what isn’t and may even experience lasting “glitches” in the framework of reality.

 Datura is no joke.
-There’s no evidence it provides any medicinal value (aside from being a topical analgesic) and is in a completely separate class from most of the other psychedelics we’ve covered.
+There’s no evidence it provides any medicinal value (aside from being a topical analgesic), and is in a completely separate class from most of the other psychedelics we’ve covered.
 Instead of treating anxiety, depression, or PTSD, datura causes it.

-The hallucinations experienced on this herb are so realistic, most people don’t actually know they’re hallucinating until after the experience.
+The hallucinations experienced on this herb are so realistic most people don’t actually know they’re hallucinating until after the experience.